 Translation into Portuguese

 Portuguese is one of the official languages of various international bodies.
-Portuguese communities, both big and small are found across all the continents.
+Portuguese communities, both big and small, are found today across all the continents.

 Portuguese Around the World

-Portuguese clearly refers to the mother tongue of Portugal, with nearly 10 million Portuguese speakers.
-The Portuguese territory extends to the Atlantic Ocean, including the island of Madeira and the Azores which account for a population of approximately 500,000.
+Portuguese clearly refers to the native language of Portugal, with nearly 10 million Portuguese speakers.
+The Portuguese territory extends to the Atlantic Ocean, including the island of Madeira and the Azores, which by themselves account for a population of approximately 500,000 native Portuguese speakers.

-In Asia, only a few islands have remained Portuguese-speaking.
-There are Macau and its casinos in China, Timor in Indonesia, Melaka in Malaysia, and finally Daman, Goa and Diu in India.
+In Asia only a few islands are still Portuguese speaking, but there is also a Portuguese language presence.
+There is Macao and its casinos in China; Timor and Malacca in Indonesia, and finally the Portuguese colony of Daman and Diu of Goa in India.

-In total, around the world, there are approximately 200 million Portuguese-speakers.
+In total around the world, there are approximately a staggering 200 million Portuguese-speakers.
+Not bad for a mother nation with just 10 million nationals!

 Portuguese in the Professional Sphere

-As it is spoken across all continents and in countries with strong development potential, Portuguese has become a language of politico-commercial exchange.
-As a result, several organisations in these areas have included it in their official languages.
-This is the case of the European where Portuguese is the third official language and a language of international communication, in the same way as English, French and Spanish.
+Spoken across all five continents and in countries with strong development potential, Portuguese has become a language of political and commercial exchange.
+As a result, several organizations in these areas have included it in their official languages.
+This is the case in Europe, where Portuguese is actually the third official language and a language of international communication, similar to English, French and Spanish.

-The Southern African Development Community or SADC has institutionalised two official languages: English and Portuguese.
-This decision results from the fact that some of its founding members are English-speaking, that is Lesoto, Tanzania, Namibia, Botswana, Malawi and Swaziland.
+The Southern African Development Community, or SADC, has even institutionalized two official languages: English and Portuguese.
+This decision results from the fact that some of its founding members are English-speaking, that is Lesotho, Tanzania, Namibia, Botswana, Malawi and Swaziland.
 The two others, Angola and Mozambique are Portuguese-speaking.

 The Subtleties of the Portuguese Language

-Due to the proximity of Brazil to the United States, the Portuguese spoken there is sometimes influenced by English.
-Media, for example, is ‘midia’ in Brazil and maintains the original Latin spelling in Portugal.
+Due to Brazil’s proximity to the United States, the Portuguese spoken there is sometimes influenced by English.
+Media for example is “midia” in Brazil, and maintains the original Latin spelling in Portugal.
 In general, the European version of Portuguese is less likely to take words from other languages.

-Still referring to vocabulary, ‘bunda’ means ‘bottom’ in Brazilian Portuguese, whereas in European Portuguese, the translation is somewhat vulgar: ‘ass’.
-To give another (less embarrassing) example, ‘fato’ can mean both ‘costume’ and ‘fact’.
-This is why, in order to have an accurate translation of documents from or into Portuguese, it is always advised to call on a professional translator who is familiar with all aspects of this language.
+To highlight some Portuguese differences in vocabulary, “bunda” means “bottom” in Brazilian Portuguese, whereas in European Portuguese, the translation is somewhat more vulgar, translated as: “ass”.
+To give another (less embarrassing) example, “fato” can mean both “costume” and “fact”.
+In order to have an accurate translation of documents from or into Portuguese, it’s best to rely on a professional translator who is familiar with all aspects of this language.